 At first thought, Iceland may not seem like an ideal place to go wandering off on a hike.
 The clue is in the name after all.
 But this is the thing with Iceland; the weather isn’t nearly as extreme as you’d think, especially so in the summertime.
 Hiking in Iceland is something you can do almost all year round and joining some of the best hikes in Iceland are amazing ways to see so much more of this beautiful island.

 I feel like most of us don’t need reasons to want to visit Iceland – we’ve all probably managed to think up several of those by ourselves.

-If you’re game for a bit of an active fun time in the land of fire and ice, here are the 12 best hikes in Iceland absolutely worth doing!
-(It’s free, it’s great exercise and you’ll get to see things most other people wouldn’t get to!)
+If you’re game for a bit of an active fun time in the land of fire and ice, here are the some of the best hikes in Iceland absolutely worth doing.

 1.)
 The Mount Esja Trail